ChengyueWu/R2D2_toolkit/README.md

 R2D2 Dynamic Digital Phantom is designed to mimic realistic perfusion and contrast agent delivery in rat kidney.
+Specifically, this phantom provides a realistic representation of a detailed arterial vascular network, physical tissue properties, and a spatiotemporal-resolved distribution of contrast agent obtained by mechanism-based modeling.
 It can be used as inputs and group-truth for validation and evaluation of imaging techniques, especially perfusion-based or contrast-enhanced modalities.
 Readers are encouraged to refer to the associated paper for details on methods constructing the phantom.

 [REF]: Wu C, Hormuth DA, Easley T, Pineda F, Eijkhout V, Karczmar GS, Yankeelov TE.
 "An in silico validation framework of quantitative DCE-MRI techniques based on digital phantom".
 (Under review)